 Our final volunteer day: finished our work on a high note by helping the workers to clean the audiology wing.
 After our work was done, we had our last lunch at the canteen in our special spot and played the classic game of truth or dare by collecting more memories to Break the Barriers.

 We thanked and bid farewell to everyone who helped us.
-As appreciation to the hard work we put into making the walls colourful they invited us to the grand opening which was held on 25th of January.
+As appreciation to the hard work we put into making the walls colorful they invited us to the grand opening which was held on 25th of January.

 Day 07 – The Grand Opening

-By honors of the president Gotabhaya Rajapaksa, Ayati center was officially declared open on 25th of January.
+By honors of the president His Excellency Mr. Gotabhaya Rajapaksa, Ayati center was officially declared open on 25th of January.
 Around 200 distinguished guests attended the event.
 Seeing these adorable special souls brought tears to my eyes.
 They are with great potential and we should be grateful to Ayati staff for doing what they do and giving hope to these children for a bright future.

 Professor Nilanthi De Silva thanked all the volunteers who spent time on the wall paintings in her vote of thanks and not going to lie we all were self-satisfied for that compliment.
 After the ceremony the chief guest president Rajapaksa was given a tour around the center while all the other guests were enjoying refreshments.

 As I mentioned earlier the legendary Kumar Sangakkara is a member of the board of trustees and we were very excited to catch a glimpse of him.
 We were fortunate enough to talk to both Roshan Mahanama and Kumar Sangakkara.
-They appreciated the work we put into making this center colourful.
+They appreciated the work we put into making this center colorful.

 This experience is something I will never forget in my life.
 Not only did I learn to work with different personalities I learned to be grateful for my life and the people around me.
 I wish the Ayati theme for great success and thank them for a wonderful service done to our country.